MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex2_sensitive_information_types.md

 1. In Notepad, enter:

     ``` text
-    Employee Joni Sherman EMP123456 is absent because of the flu/influenza.
+    Employee ID: EMP123456 - Joni Sherman is absent because of the flu/influenza.
     ```

 1. Select **File** > **Save As**.